iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 The combination of `weak` learners into one very **accurate predicting algorithm** in order to decrease **bias** and **variance**.

-Create multiple models and then combine them to produce **better** results ( High accuracy ) that any individual model.
+Create multiple models and then combine them to produce **better** results ( High accuracy ) than any individual model.

 ### Why Ensemble ?